le-phare/hug/README.md

-# Hug

-- Outil d'interprétation d'un composer.json et édition d'un fichier goss_projet.yaml à la volée pour vérifier la présence d'extensions spécifiques au projet (Hors config Faros).
+#Hug

+- Hug is a tool for interpreting a composer.json and editing a Goss file on the fly to check for project specific extensions (excluding Faros configuration)

-## Fonctionnement
+## Install

-- Hug vient récupérer le composer.json à la racine du projet et le parser afin de récupérer les extensions nécessaires au bon fonctionnement de votre projet.

-- Ensuite il viendra récupérer l'url du projet à tester dans votre fichier "hosts" contenu dans les variables d'environnement de votre dossier Ansible (Production ou Preprod)

-- Le ficher goss_projet.yaml viendra alors se générer dans le dossier correspondant (./fichierGoss)

-## Usage
+## How it works

+- Hug comes to retrieve the composer.json at the root of the project and parses it in order to retrieve the extensions necessary for the proper functioning of your project.

+- It will retrieve the project's url to be tested in your "hosts" file contained in the environment variables of your Ansible folder (Production or Preprod)

+- The goss_project.yaml file will then be generated in the corresponding folder (./fichierGoss)

+## How to use it

-- Option obligatoire : --ansible-path | -a
+- Required option : --ansible-path | -a
-- Exemple (dans un conteneur Docker) : dc run --rm hug.phar --ansible-path=./path/to/ansible/environnement/hosts
+- Example (in a docker container) : dc run --rm hug.phar --ansible-path=./path/to/ansible/environnement/hosts
-- Note : pas de '=' avec le raccourci -a : dc run --rm hug.phar -a ./path/to/ansible/environnement/hosts
+- Note : no '=' with the shortcut '-a' : dc run --rm hug.phar -a ./path/to/ansible/environnement/hosts

 ## Requirements

-- Votre fichier ./ansible/environnement/hosts doit être au format :
+- Your ./ansible/environnement/hosts file must be in :
 [app]
-'url du projet'
+'project's url'